TopHatCroat/izi-hugo-theme/README.md

 ### 2.6 Production

-To run in production (e.g. to have Google Analytics show up), run HUGO_ENV=production before your build command.
+To run in production, run HUGO_ENV=production before your build command.
 For example:

 ```bash